Spain's Best Places You Should Visit

 The Montserrat Monastery sits impressive in the mountains high above the city of Barcelona and is a must place to visit for all travellers to Catalonia.
 The Benedictine Monastery of Santa Maria de Montserrat is situated around 1.200 meters up high in the mountains and makes for an impressive site from miles around.

 Once arrived visitors are treated to incredible views over Barcelona and the surrounding countryside.
 Top attractions at the monastery include the Black Madonna, Gregorian chants sung daily by 50 boys from the “Escolania de Montserrat” the monasteries boarding school and the museum which houses works by Dali, El Greco, Monet and Giordano.

 There are plenty of places to enjoy a picnic around the monastery grounds and few eateries if you prefer to eat local and al fresco.

 79. Corralejo National Park Fuerteventura

-The Correlejo National Park is located a short drive from the town of Corralejo in the north-east of the Canary Island of Fuertventura.
+The Corralejo National Park is located a short drive from the town of Corralejo in the north-east of the Canary Island of Fuerteventura.
 It is the best place you can visit to enjoy a dessert experience with its enormous expanse of white sands lapped by the turquoise waters of the Atlantic Ocean.
-A wild and varied landscape of volcanic and dessert alongside a dramatic and rugged coastline make this an unique and fascinating place to visit.
+A wild and varied landscape of volcanic and dessert alongside a dramatic and rugged coastline makes this a unique and fascinating place to visit.
 Spending a day out in the park you can enjoy lazing on one of the stunning beaches or trek to the top of Red Mountain.